 One job list is best.
 Does everyone agree?
 It means you can focus.
 You don’t have multiple lists to check and coordinate.
-However as with so many things in this life it’s rarely as simple as that.
+However, as with so many things in this life, it’s rarely as simple as that.

-I use Wunderlist to keep track of reoccurring tasks or projects that need tasks doing over a number of months.
+I use Wunderlist ( Now Microsoft To Do) to keep track of reoccurring tasks or projects that need tasks doing over a number of months.
 I used to then write down things that needed doing in my notebook and shape these into job lists.
 It was a bit haphazard.
 I’d put off doing something so it would appear on numerous lists.
 It was hard to keep track of what was outstanding.
-I remade lists a lot because why would you actually do something when you can just spend time planning when you might do it.
+I remade lists a lot.
+Why actually do something when you can just spend time planning when you might do it?

 So in a bout of efficiency, and also because I’d rounded up all the random tasks and there were 83 of them, I decided on a new approach.

 I created a lovely grid with a column for each day and tasks assigned to each part of the day.
-Morning and evening had repetitive tasks (play bass guitar, wash up, prepare breakfast, eat dinner) influenced by my experiments with doing things earlier in the day.
+Morning and evening had repetitive tasks (play the bass guitar, wash up, prepare breakfast, eat dinner) influenced by my experiments with doing things earlier in the day.
 The centre part of each column had tasks unique to that day.
 I had an idea that I would allocate a set amount of time to each allowing me to allocate depending on how busy my schedule was.
-However that never really happened and instead I just try not to fill all of the boxes on every single day.
+However that never really happened.
+Instead, I just try not to fill all of the boxes on every single day.

 This seemed like a brilliant approach.
 I spent a bit of time each Sunday creating the planning sheet for the following week.
 It was great that I only had to look at one piece of paper.
 I could see what I had planned for the entire week.
 But it was still easy to make myself focus on the appropriate section for the time of day.